elite1122/TaskZen-Client/README.md

-# Go Marathon BD (Marathon Management System) Website Design Using Core React, Tailwind CSS, DaisyUI & MongoDB
+# TaskZen (Task Management System) Website Design Using Core React, Tailwind CSS, DaisyUI & MongoDB

 ## Project Theme: Marathon Management System 🌟
-The Marathon Management System is a platform that helps organize marathon events by connecting event organizers with participants.
-Users can create marathons, sign up for events, and manage their registrations through a personal dashboard.
-This project offers practical experience in building full-stack applications, setting up user login, managing data, and connecting with a secure database.
+TaskZen is a Task Management Application where users can add, edit, delete, and reorder tasks using a drag-and-drop interface.
+Tasks will be categorized into three sections: To-Do, In Progress, and Done.
+Changes must be saved instantly to the database to maintain persistence.

 ## 🛠️ Technologies Used
 ### Frontend: